Digital-Identity-Labs/indiid-policies/cookie_policy.md

 Indiid.net uses a variety of other web-based applications and other software.
 These may use their own cookies.

 ### Shibboleth IDP Cookies

+Indiid.net uses Shibboleth Identity Provider software to handle secure single sign on (SSO).
+The Shibboleth IDP requires its own cookies.

+You will not be able to use Indiid.net without these cookies.

 <table>
   <tr>